leeladh/leeladh/README.md

 </br>
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me!

-## 🔭 I'm currently working in Tweek Labs
+## 🔭 I'm currently working in Tweek Labs as a Data Analyst

 - Motion 3-d data analysis
 - Machine Learning